polytypic/f-omega-mu/SYNTAX.md

 2. Structural joins `∨` and meets `∧` are eliminated during type checking and are not allowed over arbitrary or unknown types.

+3. For type checking side-effecting operations, the unit value and pattern `()` of unit type `()` is neither a tuple nor a product.
+There are no zero nor single element tuples.

-3. Bindings of types simply substitute the type into the body expression.
+4. Bindings of types simply substitute the type into the body expression.
 System Fωμ does not have singleton kinds, for example.

-4. The expression given to `case` must be a record of functions corresponding to the sum to be eliminated.
+5. The expression given to `case` must be a record of functions corresponding to the sum to be eliminated.
 The result of `case` is a sum eliminating function.

-5. `fₙ ◁ … ◁ f₁ ◁ x`, `x ▷ f₁ ▷ … ▷ fₙ`, and `f ◇ x₁ ◇ … ◇ xₙ` are special
+6. `fₙ ◁ … ◁ f₁ ◁ x`, `x ▷ f₁ ▷ … ▷ fₙ`, and `f ◇ x₁ ◇ … ◇ xₙ` are special
    syntax for function application.

-6. Sufficient type annotations must be specified in function parameters and recursive expressions and are optional in parallel `let` bindings.
+7. Sufficient type annotations must be specified in function parameters and recursive expressions and are optional in parallel `let` bindings.
    Existential unpacking has the usual side condition of not allowing the type variable to escape.

-7. `exp₁ ; exp₂` is equivalent to `let () = exp₁ in exp₂`.
+8. `exp₁ ; exp₂` is equivalent to `let () = exp₁ in exp₂`.

-8. Recursive expressions are currently not fully statically checked.
+9. Recursive expressions are currently not fully statically checked.

-9. When applied to literals, sign operators are interpreted at compile-time.
+10. When applied to literals, sign operators are interpreted at compile-time.

-10. Binary logical connectives, `∧` and `∨`, evaluate their arguments lazily.
+11. Binary logical connectives, `∧` and `∨`, evaluate their arguments lazily.

-11. Disjoint merge `„` is allowed between nested disjoint products.
+12. Disjoint merge `„` is allowed between nested disjoint products.

 ### Alternative tokens